Evangelical Friends Church International: Programmed services

 EFCI holds programmed (i.e. planned) services, while many other Friends hold silent services in which people speak as they feel led by God.
-Programmed services may incorporate silent worship, but it is only one element in the larger service.
+Programmed services may incorporate silent worship, known as semi-programmed or mixed, but it is only one element in the larger service.
+These services are often led by an ordained (recognized) Pastor.

 Salvation

 A key doctrinal issue that sets Evangelical Friends apart from other Quakers is their view of salvation.
 Evangelical Friends believe that all people are in need of salvation, and that salvation comes to a person by putting his faith in Jesus Christ.
 Other Friends have a wide range of views on salvation, up to and including beliefs such as religious pluralism.
 Evangelical Friends support their views on the necessity of salvation as being more in line with the meaning of the Bible.

 Biblical authority

-Because of Evangelical Friends' origins within the Gurneyite faction during the 19th century series of schisms that divided the Society, some Evangelical Friends rely relatively less on the authority of the Inner Light and more on their belief in the authority of a literal reading of the Scripture.
+Due to Evangelical Friends' origins within the Gurneyite faction during the 19th century series of schisms that divided the Society, some Evangelical Friends rely relatively less on the authority of the Inner Light and more on their belief in the authority of a literal reading of the Scripture.
+The Richmond Declaration states the divine inspiration of the Bible and that it is the foundation for any church doctrines.
+The Inner Light must be in agreement with the scriptures or else it is to be deemed as "mere delusion."